najann/trino-demo/ReadMe.md

 # Stock Price Prediction to demonstrate Trino capabilities

-This demo is intended to demonstrate the central Trino features by accessing data from PostgreSQL, MongoDB and Kafka.
+This demo is intended to show the central Trino features by accessing data from PostgreSQL, MongoDB and Kafka.
 It is not meant to produce serious stock price predictions (general disclaimer)!

 ## Running on Kubeflow